 TOLEDO, Ohio — Who doesn't love a good doughnut?

-Toledoans went wild after Krispy Kreme made its way back to town nearly two weeks ago.
+Toledoans went wild after Krispy Kreme made its way back to town last year.
 And who could blame us?
 A hot, glazed doughnut handed to us in a drive-thru window?
 Yes, please!

 But, one of the best things about northwest Ohio, is the wealth of local, family-owned shops whose baked goods give the national chains a major run for their money.